CapoHeladero/PrioritizeMe-Code-Directory/README.md

 Key Functionalities of the code:
--Task Prioritization: The application assigns priority levels based on the task category, status, and time until the deadline.
+- Task Prioritization: The application assigns priority levels based on the task category, status, and time until the deadline.

--DistractionBlocker: The app has a focus mode that works by blocking all distractions for a specific time.
+- DistractionBlocker: The app has a focus mode that works by blocking all distractions for a specific time.

--Task Search and Suggestions: It suggests tasks based on priority, and allows the users to search for specific tasks.
+- Task Search and Suggestions: It suggests tasks based on priority, and allows the users to search for specific tasks.

 # Further Improvements: